dotnet-websharper/docs/content/core/webcontext.md

 title: Using WebContext
 ---

-Both in Sitelets and remote functions, WebSharper provides a value of type `WebSharper.Web.Context` that gives some contextual information about the current request.
+Both in sitelets and remote functions, WebSharper provides a value of type `WebSharper.Web.Context` that gives some contextual information about the current request.

 ## Retrieving the context

 ### Sitelets

-In Sitelets, the functions creating Sitelet instances like `Sitelet.New`, `Sitelet.Content`, or `Sitelet.Infer` all take a function argument of type `Web.Context<'T> -> 'T -> Async<Web.Content>` (`Sitelet.Content` is dropping the `'T` value as it's for a single known value).
+In sitelets, the functions creating sitelet instances like `Sitelet.New`, `Sitelet.Content`, or `Sitelet.Infer` all take a function argument of type `Web.Context<'T> -> 'T -> Async<Web.Content>` (`Sitelet.Content` is dropping the `'T` value as it's for a single known value).
-This means that when you implement a Sitelet, you can retrieve the context by using the function argument directly.
+This means that when you implement a sitelet, you can retrieve the context by using the function argument directly.
 For example:

 ```fsharp
 let Main =